apache/sqoop/docs/src/site/sphinx/CommandLineClient.rst

 Show Connector Function
 ~~~~~~~~~~~~~~~~~~~~~~~

-Show connector meta data - parameters that connectors need in order to create new connection and job objects.
+Show persisted connector configurable and its related configs used in creating associated link and job objects

 +-----------------------+------------------------------------------------+
 | Argument              |  Description                                   |